With the support of

 5.30: Lecture : The view of Lebanese Islam on the other: what specificity?
 (In French).
 Salim DACCACHE, Rector of Saint Joseph University since 2012.
 Doctor of Letters and Philosophy and in Educational Sciences.

 Argument: How does Lebanese Islam look at the other, the Christian, its counterpart in living together nowadays?
 In this brief reflection, taking into account the varied discourse of Sunni and Shiite Islam, even Druze (1) to identify some data on the image of the other at the level of education, (2) to present some points of view of contemporary thinkers, (3) to underline the positive points of this multiple discourse as well as its limits.
 In the end, what makes the Lebanese Muslim perspective on the other specific?

-6.00: Conference: Why are Christians and Muslims rethinking their life together on the eve of the first centenary of the proclamation of Greater Lebanon?
+6.00: Lecture: Why are Christians and Muslims rethinking their life together on the eve of the first centenary of the proclamation of Greater Lebanon?
 (In French).
 Amin ELIAS, Assistant Professor in History at Antonine University and the Lebanese University

 Argument: On the eve of the first centenary of the proclamation of the State of Greater Lebanon (September 1, 1920), this intervention proposes to expose and analyse the position of Muslims in Lebanon towards this proclamation as well as their attitude towards the experience of “living together” with Christians.

 6:20: Lecture: Islam and Otherness : A Muslim theologian’s viewpoint.
 (In French or English) Nayla TABBARA, theologian, ph.D in Religious Sciences, President of Adyan Foundation, Lecturer at Saint Joseph University

 The Why and How of a New Theology of Religion in Islam